evans-costa/polls-realtime/README.md

   # Run the project
   $ npm run dev
   ```

-- This will up a Redis container and a PostgreSQL container on your Docker installation.
+  This will up a Redis and a PostgreSQL container on your Docker installation.

-- If you would like to access the database, Prisma comes with a built-in GUI to view and edit the data on your database, from your command line:
+- If you would like to access the database by a GUI, Prisma comes with a built-in GUI to view and edit the data, from your command line:

   ```bash
   # Access the Prisma Studio
   $ npx prisma studio
   ```

-- Now you can test it in you favorite API Testing Platform ([Insomnia](https://insomnia.rest/download), [Postman](https://www.postman.com/), [Hoppscotch](https://hoppscotch.io/))
+- Now you can test it in your favorite API Testing Platform ([Insomnia](https://insomnia.rest/download), [Postman](https://www.postman.com/), [Hoppscotch](https://hoppscotch.io/))

 ### HTTP endpoints